spacotto/grimoire/python/chapters/chapter060.md

 file.close()
 ```

+>[!NOTE]
-Returns an empty string when reaching the end of the file.
+>Returns an empty string when reaching the end of the file.

 ## Reading All Lines (readlines())